digitalspring/whitepaper/whitepaper.md

-In both cases, the question arises how to choose the respective peers and why they in turn should be willing to provide mailbox / mailman functionality to other peers in the first place, considering that this requires both traffic and storage resources.
-Again, there're multiple
+In both cases, the question arises how to choose the respective peers and why they in turn should be willing to provide mailbox / mailman functionality to other peers in the first place, considering that this requires both bandwidth and storage.
+Again, there're multiple options:
-options:

 - The peers hosting a mailbox or acting as a mailman could be selected from the list of the peer's friends.
-This would have the advantage that friends are naturally inclined to help each other, so it should be comparatively easy to convince a user to share resources (traffic, storage) with his friends – as long as he is not put at a disadvantage and his friends do the same for him.
+This would have the advantage that friends are naturally inclined to help each other, so it should be comparatively easy to convince a user to share resources (bandwidth, storage) with his friends – as long as he is not put at a disadvantage and his friends do the same for him.

     Unfortunately, though, this approach also entails giving away part of the peer's social graph: